tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 from a system operator machine present in @ref:[public network](../deployment/network-topology.md)

 **Preparation**:
-Identify machines to run Location Server and form Akka cluster and whose IP and port are known.
+Identify machines to run Location Server and form Pekko cluster and whose IP and port are known.
 Let's assume they are 3 for now and IP addresses are machine1 192.168.1.21, machine2 192.168.1.22 and machine3 192.168.1.23.
-Also, they will have dedicated port 3552 to run the Location Server akka interface.
+Also, they will have dedicated port 3552 to run the Location Server pekko interface.

 **Provisioning**:
 Make sure you set all necessary @ref[environment variables](../deployment/env-vars.md).